lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 ## **<u>Table of Contents</u>**

 > 1. What is Machine Learning?
-> 2. Techniques
+> 2. Techniques: regression & classification
-> 3. Classification
+> 3.

 ------------------------------------------------------------------------------